-CSCI175N Intermediate Programming Using C++ 3 Credits
+CSCI175N Programming Using C++ 3 Credits

-This course is the second course in the software development sequence.
-It continues the idea of using programming and its constructs to solve problems.
-The student's understanding of variables, arrays, if, if else, loops, and functions will be reinforced, while introducing the student to the object oriented C++ programming language.
-Additionally the student will be introduced to pointers and structures, and selected preprocessor directives as well as bit manipulations.
-Prerequisites: CSCI161N or ELET121N or MATH215N.
+This course is the first course in C++.
+The student's problem solving skills will be strengthened while learning C++.
+The importance of variable data types, arrays, if, if else, loops, and functions will be emphasized.
+Additionally the student will be introduced to pointers, structures, and selected preprocessor directives.
+Prerequisite: MATH110N or higher recommended.